2008 DO-IT Summer Study Schedule

 - Chemistry and Environmental Studies- participating in lab experiments to determine what's in Lake Washington water and how the water quality has an impact on environmental issues

-Phase II Scholars participate in focused workshops and receive computer training on more advanced topics such as
+Second year (Phase II) Scholars participate in focused workshops and receive computer training on more advanced topics such as

 - WWW page design

 Thanks for making Summer Study 2008 a success!

 The following guidelines will help you move smoothly through the Summer Study program and gain the maximum benefit from the activities.
 This schedule lets you know what is planned and when to be ready!